-How Can I Stop Myself Getting DOMS?
+Can You Stop Yourself From Getting DOMS?

-- If your discomfort last greater than 5 days then I would be considering it warrants attention as it may be something more than delayed onset muscle soreness.
+- If your discomfort last greater than 5-days, then I would be considering it warrants attention as it may be something more than simply delayed onset muscle soreness.

-Should I Try To Avoid DOMS When Training?
+Should You Try To Avoid Delayed Onset Muscle Soreness When Training?

 Disclaimer: Sydney Physio Clinic does not endorse any treatments, procedures, products mentioned.
 This information is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopaedic advice or assistance on When Is DOMS Not DOMS? should consult his or her general practitioner or physiotherapist or otherwise appropriately skilled practitioner or trainer.